 Authentic Biblical Preaching in the 21st Century

-What is needed today is a generation of bold and courageous preacher-apologists for the twenty-first century, a people who will be witnesses to the world of the power of the gospel and who will proclaim the whole counsel of God.
-What is needed today is Christians who understand as I’ve articulated in this article, the need to not abandon the public square given they are called to that very place to proclaim that the gospel is the power of God.
-Rather than retreat, Christians can engage in the public square today by using every form of media available to them to engage the culture with the unchanging and authoritative Word of God just like the Apostle Paul did.
+What is needed today is a generation of bold and courageous preacher-apologists for the 21st century, a people who will be witnesses to the world of the power of the gospel and who will proclaim the whole counsel of God.
+What is needed today are Christians who understand, as I have articulated in this article, the need to not abandon the public square given they are called to—that very place to proclaim that the gospel is the power of God.
+Rather than retreat, Christians can engage in the public square today by using every form of media available to them with the unchanging and authoritative Word of God, just like the Apostle Paul did.

 Christians are called to the public square for the glory of God and the good of civilization.
-Christians should proclaim to a culture in need of truth a message not based on their ideas.
-Instead, Christians must declare the gospel of the victorious, triumphant and exalted King in Jesus.
-Let the people of God go therefore as Jesus commanded to proclaim the royal message of the King in the power of the Holy Spirit to the glory of God so that God may open the eyes of the blind, bring the dead to new life, and raise up new voices to trumpet the gospel in the public square for His glory.
+Christians should proclaim to a culture in need of truth, a message not based on their ideas.
+Instead, Christians must declare the gospel of the victorious, triumphant, and exalted King Jesus.
+Let the people of God go, therefore, as Jesus commanded, to proclaim the royal message of the King in the power of the Holy Spirit, to the glory of God, so that God may open the eyes of the blind, bring the dead to new life, and raise up new voices to trumpet the gospel in the public square for His glory.